British Columbia Specific Information

 Brain imaging tests such as CT scans and MRI may also be done to make sure another problem isn't causing the symptoms.
 These tests may rule out brain tumours, strokes, normal-pressure hydrocephalus , or other conditions that could cause dementia symptoms.

-MRI and CT scan also can show evidence of strokes from vascular dementia .
+MRI and CT scans can also show evidence of strokes that may have caused vascular dementia .

 Single photon emission CT (SPECT) and PET scan can help identify several forms of dementia, including vascular dementia and frontotemporal dementia.